Where to Find the Best Scuba Diving in Hawaii

 Niihau – Kauai

 One of the most epic dive spots in Hawaii is Niihau.
 Although the actual diving doesn’t take place on Niihau itself.
 The diving here is on a small rock island called Lehua Rock that is home to a colony of protected seabirds.
-There are many ‘dive sites’ on Lehua rock each with it’s own strengths.
+There are many ‘dive sites’ on Lehua rock each with its own strengths.
 Typically divers will start their tour at vertical awareness (the deepest) and end at a shallower spot.
-While the rest of Kauai isn’t much to write home about Niihau deserves a spot on any diver’s bucket list for the best scuba diving in Hawaii.
+While the rest of Kauai isn’t much to write home about, Niihau easily deserves a spot on any diver’s bucket list for the best scuba diving in Hawaii.

-Diving is great here because of all of the marine life that lives or visits here.
+Diving is superb here because of all of the marine life that lives or visits here.
 The barren rock faces make for dramatic scenery underwater.
 There’s very little coral here with a few cauliflower corals here and there.
 The marine life more than makes up for the somewhat barren landscape.
 Humungous lion fish, pelagic fish, large schools of jacks, trivially, black coral and many monk seals are just a few of the underwater highlights.

 Trips are usually 3 tanks and can go from 5am till 6-7PM depending on ocean conditions.
 While the trip there is not too long it’s the way back that can be a bit brutal when the swells inevitably pick up.